MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 ## Report data

-The Resource Estimator takes the target parameters to evaluate the resource estimates of the requested quantum algorithm.
+The Resource Estimator takes a set of [target parameters](xref:microsoft.quantum.overview.resources-estimator) to evaluate the resource estimates of the requested quantum algorithm.
 The result of the resource estimation job is printed in groups of output data: physical qubits, breakdown, logical qubit parameters, T factory parameters, pre-layout logical resources, and assumed error budget.

 The distribution of physical qubits used for the algorithm and the T factories is a factor which may impact the design of your algorithm.
 You can visualize this distribution to better understand the estimated space requirements for the algorithm using the [space-time diagrams](xref:microsoft.quantum.submit-resource-estimation-jobs#space-time-diagrams).